-Aristotle College is the first university college in the Swiss Canton of Ticino, which is open to excellent students from the Faculties on the University Campus of Lugano and to students from the Swiss Italian Conservatory of Music.
+Aristotle College is the first university college in the Swiss Canton of Ticino.
+It is open to excellent students from the Faculties on the University Campus of Lugano, and to students from the Swiss Italian Conservatory of Music.

-Aristotle College was conceived by a group of friends, in order to respond to the so–called "exodus of intellectual capital", which we are currently assisting.
+Aristotle College was conceived by a group of friends, in order to respond to the so–called "exodus of intellectual capital".
 Indeed, this phenomenon is caused by the many young talents who have fled to study abroad over the last few years.

-The reason for this migration is inspired by the meritocratic principles on which many foreign universities are based.
+The reason for this migration is the meritocratic principles on which many foreign universities are based.

 With this in mind, on September 13th 2015, the first university College in Canton Ticino was inaugurated, the "Aristotle College".

 Aristotle College's mission is synthesized by Thomas of Aquinus' motto: "maius illuminare quam lucere" (it is best to illumine rather than shine).

 The College encourages worthy students who are passionate for studying, to think of studying not only as a tool for personal enrichment, but as a form of intellectual assistance.

 This is why the College’s Mission consists in "sustaining and promoting the art of studying and service-mindedness".